tock/tock/doc/reference/trd-appid.md

 fields, a 32-bit value specifying the `format` of the credentials and a variable length `data` field.
 The `format` field defines the format and size of the `data` field.
-Each value of the `format` field except `Padding` MUST have a fixed data size and format.
+Each value of the `format` field except `Reserved` MUST have a fixed data size and format.
 This is the format of a Credentials Footer:

 ```